Skip to content

 Mic stand holds iPad at eye level with cable tied along pole.

 Position the mic stand so the iPad sits at eye level.
-I attached my AirTurn Manos about 4 inches below the mic clip, which put the screen right at chin level instead of down at waist height where reading lyrics strains your neck over a 90-minute set.
-That single height adjustment made a bigger difference than I expected.
+Mounting the holder about 4 inches below the mic clip puts the screen at chin level instead of down at waist height, where reading lyrics strains your neck over a 90-minute set.
+That single height adjustment makes a bigger difference than most performers expect.

 Route your charging cable along the stand pole with Velcro ties.